harishbn/course-pricing/README.md

 At course level, tax percentage can be configured which will override any country level configuration.

+Example: India - default tax is configured at 10%, and USA default tax is configured at 15%

 ## Course Price Definition

 A course price is always specified along with a currency.
 If a course is being sold in both USA and IND,